jedcn/rake-to-web/README.md

   re-execute it.
 * Break a larger task down into distinct tasks, and then be able to execute these smaller tasks independently.
-* Possible setup a graph of task dependencies and using the power of Rake ensure that all of the dependencies are completed by issuing a single command.
+* Setup a graph of task dependencies and using the power of Rake ensure that all of the dependencies are completed by issuing a single command.

 That said, most Rakers can figure out what tasks are available in a